demiurgeQuantified/StarlitLibrary/docs/source/modules/EntityHandle.rst

 Usage
 -----
-After obtaining a reference to an entity, use the module to get its entity handle.
+After obtaining a reference to an entity, use the module to get a handle to it.
 ::

     local handle = EntityHandle.get(entity)